apache/pulsar/docs/Architecture.md

 A consumer attaches to a subscription and receives messages.

-**sync vs. async receive** - sync receive will be blocked until a message is avaiable.
-Async receive will return immediatelly with an instance of CompletableFuture, which completes with received message once new message is avaiable.
+**sync vs. async receive** - sync receive will be blocked until a message is available.
+Async receive will return immediately with an instance of CompletableFuture, which completes with received message once new message is available.

-**acknowledgement** - message could be acknowledged individully one by one or cumulatively.
+**acknowledgement** - message could be acknowledged individually one by one or cumulatively.
 With cumulative acknowledgement consumer only need to acknowledge the last message it received, all messages in the stream up to (and include) the provided message will not be re-delivered to this consumer.
 Cumulative acknowledgement cannot be used with Shared subscription mode.

 **listener** - a customized MessageListener implementation could be passed to consumer, client library will call the listener whenever a new message is received (no need to call consumer receive).